piral-samples/sample-piral-ssr/README.md

 ## License

-Piral is released using the MIT license.
+Piral and this sample code is released using the MIT license.
 For more information see the [license file](./LICENSE).